 \end{definition}

-Note that the limiting free energy is defined here with a different sign and unit convention than the physicist's limiting free energy.
-To define the IVGS, recall first that the space of probability measures $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$ on $\mathbb{R}^\mathbb{N}$ can be equipped with a topology which is separable, metrizable by the Prokhorov metric $d$, and complete with respect to this metric, see \cite[chapter 3]{Ethier1986}.
-A topological space of this kind is called a Polish space. \begin{definition}[Infinite volume Gibbs states] The collection infinite volume Gibbs states $\mathcal{G}_\infty (\beta,J,h)$, when it is non-empty, is the collection of probability measures on $\mathbb{R}^\mathbb{N}$ given by
+Note that the limiting free energy is defined here with a different sign and unit convention than the physicist's limiting free energy. \\ \\ To define the IVGS, recall first that the ambient space $\mathbb{R}^\mathbb{N}$ can be equipped with the product topology to make it a topological space which is separable, metrizable, and complete with respect to this metric.
+Such a topological space is called a Polish space.
+Recall also that the space of probability measures $\mathcal{M}_1(\mathbb{R}^\mathbb{N})$ on $\mathbb{R}^\mathbb{N}$, by virtue of $\mathbb{R}^\mathbb{N}$ being a Polish space, can be equipped with a topology which is separable, metrizable by the Prokhorov metric $d$, and complete with respect to this metric, see \cite[Chapter 3]{Ethier1986}. \begin{definition}[Infinite volume Gibbs states] The collection infinite volume Gibbs states $\mathcal{G}_\infty (\beta,J,h)$, when it is non-empty, is the collection of probability measures on $\mathbb{R}^\mathbb{N}$ given by

 where $L(\mathcal{G}(\beta,J,h))$ is the collection of limits points of the finite volume Gibbs states. \end{definition}